legal update october 2022

 Do you keep employee files and information restricted and secured?
 Do files keep confidential information separate from supervisor-accessible information?
 Do you display all required state and federal workplace posters?

-• Leave Management: FMLA, Military, and Maternity– If applicable, do you follow family medical leave requirements?
-Do you have a qualifying process and use proper documentation for all FMLA situations?
-Do you notify employees of their FMLA leave rights?
-Are supervisors trained to handle requests for medical, maternity and military leave?
-Do you have clear policies for all leave situations, especially medical, maternity and military leave?
+• Leave Management: FMLA, Military, Maternity, and other leaves– If applicable, do you follow leave requirements?
+Do you have a qualifying process and use proper documentation for all leave situations?
+Do you notify employees of their leave rights?
+Are supervisors trained to handle requests for all types of leaves afforded to employees?
+Do you have clear policies for all leave situations?

 • Disability – Do you make reasonable accommodations, if requested by disabled employees?
 Are supervisors trained in how to respond to requests for work accommodations related to a disability?
 Do you have a formal process to review and approve requests for accommodation?